 Collaborative tracking of COVID-19 treatment options

-Conan MacDougall created a cooperative web document for tracking data on potential COVID-19 treatments and their patient outcomes and authored a paper about the role of the clinical pharmacist during the COVID-19 pandemic.
-He also built a mapping tool that tracks hospitals that are participating in the U.S. Food and Drug Administration’s Emergency Use Access program for the antiviral drug remdesivir.
+Conan MacDougall authored a paper about the role of the clinical pharmacist during the COVID-19 pandemic.
+He also built a mapping tool that tracks hospitals that are participating in the U.S. Food and Drug Administration’s Expanded Use Access program for the antiviral drug, remdesivir.

 Conan MacDougall, PharmD, MAS, Department of Clinical Pharmacy

 Papers and online tools

 - Roles of the clinical pharmacist during the COVID‐19 pandemic (Journal of the American College of Clinical Pharmacy)